dappforce/dappforce-subsocial-starter/README.md

 # Subsocial Starter by [DappForce](https://github.com/dappforce)

 Starts entire Subsocial stack with one shell script.

+To learn more about Subsocial, please visit [Subsocial Network](http://subsocial.network).

 ## Requirements